Sheila Birling: A Study in Guilt, Growth, and Social Responsibility in J.B. Priestley's An Inspector Calls

 Sheila's Growing Social Conscience and Moral Development

 Sheila's journey is not merely about personal guilt; it's about the development of a social conscience.
-She becomes acutely aware of the interconnectedness of the actions of the individual and their impact on society as a whole.
+Day to day, she becomes acutely aware of the interconnectedness of the actions of the individual and their impact on society as a whole.
 She begins to question the values and priorities of her family, particularly her parents' unwavering belief in the sanctity of capitalist principles and their complete disregard for those less fortunate.

 Her willingness to cooperate with the Inspector, even against the wishes of her family, demonstrates her growing moral strength and integrity.
-She is no longer concerned solely with protecting her reputation or her social standing.
+Practically speaking, she is no longer concerned solely with protecting her reputation or her social standing.
 Her concern now extends to the victims of social injustice, showcasing a marked shift in her priorities.

 Her repeated pronouncements of guilt, such as "It frightens me, the way he [the Inspector] can make you see things differently" demonstrates her evolving understanding of social responsibility.
 She recognizes the limitations of her previous worldview and starts to comprehend the far-reaching consequences of unchecked power and societal inequalities.
 Her empathy expands beyond her personal comfort zone, reaching out to those she previously dismissed or ignored.